It's 800-941 Sean, if you want to be a part of the program.

 The best French fries they have ever had are the ones they are eating at that moment.

-So my son will tell me that those French fries are amazing.
+So my son will tell me that those french fries are amazing.

 No, I'm 100% right.

-No, I don't eat a lot of French fries, and I've had your air-fried hand French fries, and they're not as good.
+And I've had your air-fried French fries, and they're not as good.

 They're not as good as ones cooked in oil.

-I'm sorry, this from the man who wants to lick a salt stick.
+This is from the man who wants to lick a salt stick.

-Uh, this is not a fair comparison, I don't think.
+This is not a fair comparison, I don't think.

-Sean, you put salt you put salt on apples.
+You put salt on apples.

-You put salt on every salt on apples.
+You put salt on everything.

 Thank you, Jason.

-Sometimes you just need salt plain.
+Sometimes I just eat salt plain.

 You're right.